 Is barium sulphide soluble in water?

-For uses such as water treatment, most metal sulfate compounds are readily soluble in water, unlike the fluorides and oxides that appear to be insoluble.
+For uses such as water treatment, most metal sulphate compounds are readily soluble in water, unlike the fluorides and oxides that appear to be insoluble.

-Sodium sulfate is a white powder that is highly soluble in water but not soluble in hexane (a hydrocarbon liquid).
+Sodium sulphate is a white powder that is highly soluble in water but not soluble in hexane (a hydrocarbon liquid).
 Dissolved wat, if added to the barium nitrate.
-Sodium sulfate is a white powder that is highly soluble in water but not soluble in hexane (a hydrocarbon liquid).
+Sodium sulphate is a white powder that is highly soluble in water but not soluble in hexane (a hydrocarbon liquid).

-The barium sulfate is prepared by sodium sulfate reacting to barium chloride.
-The precipitate forms the barium sulfate.
+The barium sulphate is prepared by sodium sulphate reacting to barium chloride.
+The precipitate forms the barium sulphate.

-BaSO4 is known as barium sulfate.
-This is a salt.
-A salt can be formed from the acids and bases reaction.
-If we monitor the BaSO4 development reaction, we can see that Ba^2 + comes from the base, and that SO4^2- comes from the acid.
+BaSO4 is known as barium sulphate.
+This is salt.
+Salt can be formed from the acids and base reaction.
+If we monitor the BaSO4 development reaction, we can see that Ba^2 + comes from the base and that SO4^2- comes from the acid.